MohammadZeenathArifa/Real-Time-Sign-Language-Recognition-main/Real-Time-Sign-Language-Recognition-main/Real-Time-Sign-Language-Recognition-main/README.md

   (CNN_model_alphabet_SIBI.pth or CNN_model_number_SIBI.pth).
 - Ensure the training and test datasets are preprocessed and structured correctly as required by the CNN model.

----

-Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request if you have suggestions or improvements.

----

-Contact

-For any questions or suggestions, feel free to contact me at (monzerkoukou@gmail.com).